AKaporov/AKaporov/README.md

 -->

 <h1 align="center">Hi 👋, I'm Kaporov Artem</h1>
-<h3 align="center">A passionate backend development from Russia</h3>

-<p dir="auto">Middle Software Engineer with more than 3 years of commertial experience.
-I have excellent knowledge in backend development on Java.
+<p dir="auto">Software engineer in the commercial field since 2003.
+I have excellent knowledge in backend development on Java, Delphi.
+In general worked with monolithic, microservice.</p>
-In general worked with monolitic, microservice and serverless arthitectures.
-Big part of my acitities is open-source.</p>

 - 📫 How to reach me **voropak@yandex.ru**